RedTopper/3DS-Homebrew-Menu-Wiki/Themes.md

 #Themes

 Gridlauncher supports a wide range of theming options:
-* Wallpapers and splash screens
+* Wallpapers and Splash Screens
+* Custom Icon Backgrounds
-* Custom button and other GUI elements
+* Custom Corners
-* App and title banners
+* App and Title Banners
-* Sound effects and background music
+* Sound Effects and BGM
+* SMDH Icons
-* Custom colour scheme
+* Custom Colour Schemes

 Please select a theme option in the sidebar to see more information about how to configure these elements of the launcher.